QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 \(COP(\kappa) = COP(1.0) \cdot PLF(\kappa) \)

-The PLF curve is an input to the simulation and can be one of the following methods:
+The PLF curve is an input to the simulation and can be configured by a variety of function prototypes.
+This is described in more detail in the [corresponding section on function definitions](resie_component_parameters.md#efficiency-functions).

-* A constant value
-* A polynomial of any order
-* Linear interpolation between equidistant support values

 The literature provides different examples for the correlation of the COP to the PLR (see section "Overview" for literature examples).
 This relation is non-linear as shown for example in the following figure given the part-load-dependent COP of an inverter-driven ENRGI-Heatpump at different temperature levels (Source: Enrgi[^2]).